Ergonomics: Organizations

 Formed in 1946 in the UK, the oldest professional body for human factors specialists and ergonomists is The Chartered Institute of Ergonomics and Human Factors, formally known as the Institute of Ergonomics and Human Factors and before that, The Ergonomics Society.

 The Human Factors and Ergonomics Society (HFES) was founded in 1957.
 The Society's mission is to promote the discovery and exchange of knowledge concerning the characteristics of human beings that are applicable to the design of systems and devices of all kinds.

 The Association of Canadian Ergonomists - l'Association canadienne d'ergonomie (ACE) was founded in 1968.
 It was originally named the Human Factors Association of Canada (HFAC), with ACE (in French) added in 1984, and the consistent, bilingual title adopted in 1999.
-According to it 2017 mission statement, ACE unites and advances the knowledge and skills of ergonomics and human factors practitioners to optimise human and organisational well-being.
+According to its 2017 mission statement, ACE unites and advances the knowledge and skills of ergonomics and human factors practitioners to optimise human and organisational well-being.

 The International Ergonomics Association (IEA) is a federation of ergonomics and human factors societies from around the world.
 The mission of the IEA is to elaborate and advance ergonomics science and practice, and to improve the quality of life by expanding its scope of application and contribution to society.
 As of September 2008, the International Ergonomics Association has 46 federated societies and 2 affiliated societies.

 The Human Factors Transforming Healthcare (HFTH) is an international network of HF practitioners who are embedded within hospitals and health systems.
 The goal of the network is to provide resources for human factors practitioners and healthcare organizations looking to successfully apply HF principles to improve patient care and provider performance.
 The network also serves as collaborative platform for human factors practitioners, students, faculty, industry partners, and those curious about human factors in healthcare.

 Related organizations

 The Institute of Occupational Medicine (IOM) was founded by the coal industry in 1969.
 From the outset the IOM employed an ergonomics staff to apply ergonomics principles to the design of mining machinery and environments.
-To this day, the IOM continues ergonomics activities, especially in the fields of musculoskeletal disorders; heat stress and the ergonomics of personal protective equipment (PPE).
+To this day, the IOM continues ergonomics activities, especially in the fields of musculoskeletal disorders, heat stress, and the ergonomics of personal protective equipment (PPE).
 Like many in occupational ergonomics, the demands and requirements of an ageing UK workforce are a growing concern and interest to IOM ergonomists.

 The International Society of Automotive Engineers (SAE) is a professional organization for mobility engineering professionals in the aerospace, automotive, and commercial vehicle industries.
 The Society is a standards development organization for the engineering of powered vehicles of all kinds, including cars, trucks, boats, aircraft, and others.
 The Society of Automotive Engineers has established a number of standards used in the automotive industry and elsewhere.
 It encourages the design of vehicles in accordance with established human factors principles.
 It is one of the most influential organizations with respect to ergonomics work in automotive design.
 This society regularly holds conferences which address topics spanning all aspects of human factors and ergonomics.